isabelstoddart/MS1QuantitativeData/README.md

 * I added the portrait gallery so the user can see all of the portraits from the graph

 ## Iteration 3
-My final iteration of this project is a sample of a full analysis of portraits in the National Portrait Gallery from 1900-2010.
+The third iteration of this project is a sample of a full analysis of portraits in the National Portrait Gallery from 1900-2010.
 I decided to expand the dates from my previous iteration after much comment on seeing the full picture.

 For this iteration, in order to see the complete story of portrait representation I had to abandon the API and look at the Smithsonian Collections Search Center.
 I got my topic count by using the query All Records / Dates: 1900s - 2010s / online media:"Images" / catalog record source:"National Portrait Gallery" / topic:"Women" / topic:"Portraits" and looking by year at the different topics.

 The images are also a sample containing all of the non copyrighted images I could get from the API and a sample of 20 randomly chosen portraits from 1960, 1970, 1980, 1990, and 2000/2010, resulting in a sample of 20 portraits with varying topics for each year.

 A finalized version of this project would include a system like before where all topics are counted and recorded and split into categories using data.
 It would also include all of the images of the portraits of women.
 As of now, there is only a small sample of the 2,132 portrait images.

+## Final
+The final iteration of this project

 I hope this project allows users to explore these extraordinary women and notice some gaps in female representation in the Smithsonian collection and our overall women's history.